 The return of the Sun was more than just a celebration to the Celts, it was a matter of life or death.
 The alignment of light at Newgrange, (Bru no Bhoinne) a tomb and temple structure in Ireland, has been interpreted as a ray of light by the Sun God into the womb of Mother Earth to bring about the creation of new life in spring.

-Other monuments in the British Isles aligned with the winter solstice are:
+Monuments in the British Isles Aligned with the Winter Solstice

 - Knowth and Loughcrew, also in Ireland